jklynch/mr-fitty/README.rst

 Users should consider installing MrFitty in a `Python virtual environment <https://docs.python.org/3.4/library/venv.html>`_.
 This is not necessary but it simplifies package management on systems with many Python requirements.
 On systems without Python 3.4+ the `Anaconda <https://anaconda.org>`_ Python distribution is a good choice.
 It can be installed without administrative priviledges and supports virtual environments.
+In addition the Anaconda distribution includes pre-built packages which are less trouble to install in some cases, especially on Windows systems.

 Once Python 3.4+ is available MrFitty can be installed with pip directly from GitHub: ::